mazhar-bit/Shopping-store-app/README.md

 ## Features

 - Dashboard screen is main Screen and second Screen is Cart Screen Bottom Tabs
-- You Can Add Orders in Cart, Delete and increase or decrease the Products any Time
+- You Can Delete the product and increase or decrease the Products quantity.
-- Cart Screen also display Total Price of Product

 ## Using Fake API
 - https://fakestoreapi.com